coconup/nomadpi-gpsd-to-mqtt/README.md

-# VanPi GPSD to MQTT Bridge
+# nomadPi GPSD to MQTT Bridge

 This Node.js server connects to a GPSD (GPS Daemon) service, captures TPV (Time, Position, Velocity) events, and publishes them to an MQTT topic.